 “Let us therefore come boldly to the throne of grace, that we may obtain mercy and find grace to help in time of need.”
 Hebrews 4:16

-So this should give you a good framework and prayer model to start with.
+So this should give you a good framework and a compass to guide you.
 You will obviously mold it into what fits for you as time goes by, but this will give you a place to begin that will keep you focused during your prayer time.

 Set a goal to make prayer a constant in your life!